IoTDevID: A Behavior-Based Device Identification Method for the IoT: Conclusions

 In this study, we present an ML-based method for identifying IoT devices.
 Identifying the IoT devices with a network is important, both for finding and removing rogue devices, and for understanding the security vulnerabilities of a network more generally.
 A number of previous studies have attempted to use ML in this process.
 However, we have identified various factors that may limit the generality of their findings, including the use of session-based identifying features, and the use of inappropriate metrics.
 In this study, we have attempted to go about this process in a rigorous and transparent manner, with the aim of developing a robust method of DI that reliably generalises beyond the data on which it was trained.

-A key contribution of this work is the use of a multi-stage feature selection process to determine a set of generalizable packet-level features that can be used as a basis for building robust models.
+A key contribution of this work is the use of multi-stage feature selection to determine a set of generalizable packet-level features that can be used for building robust models.
 Notably, we compared this feature set against those used in previous studies, and showed that it supports the training of significantly better ML models.
-We also demonstrate that the feature set generalises well to a data set that was unseen during feature selection, giving us confidence that it provides a meaningful basis for the broader discrimination of IoT devices.
+We also demonstrate that the feature set generalises well to a dataset that was unseen during feature selection, giving us confidence that it provides a meaningful basis for the broader discrimination of IoT devices.

 We also address the problem of detecting non-IP devices.
 A limitation of earlier approaches is that they use IP or MAC addresses to merge packets prior to applying an ML model, which means they are not applicable in situations where a device does not have an IP or MAC address.
 Instead, we apply ML at the packet level, and then use an aggregation algorithm that takes into account both the packet-level classification and, if available, the IP or MAC address.
 If the latter is not available, it is still possible to carry out identification based upon individual packets alone.